ericstiles/wheat-blog/articles/2013-04-01-getting-started-1.markdown

 ##Choices

-There are a number of choices some that to look at:
+There are a number of node blogging choices to look at:

  - [Poet](http://jsantell.github.io/poet/)
  - [Scotch](https://github.com/techwraith/scotch)